 Before we colonize other planets, let’s first decolonize Earth.
 Entropy & Exile explores the tension between nature and human-made environments through subtle, often overlooked fragments of the everyday.
 The project focuses on how nature is increasingly drawn to the margins.
 We need to be aware: it begins to fade long before we notice.

 While some photographs reflect a state of exile – for the wild, for all that exists apart from the human ego and its agenda – others capture moments of vitality and resilience.
-These scenes do not offer solutions, but they invite a pause – a chance to remember what still remains.
+These scenes invite a pause – a chance to remember what still remains.

 This is not a document of catastrophe.
 It is a meditation on gradual displacement, on how it dims before it darkens.
 I don’t believe humans are inherently destructive, but the path shaped by our progress often feels uncertain, even misguided.
 This work holds space for that doubt.